soda-sh/uni-salary/README.md

 > ```

-All `.ui` files will have a `tmp-` prefix when they are converted to avoid all the work being overwritten. you need to manually compare each `tmp-*.py` files with the old `*.py` files and then apply the changes yourself.
+All `.ui` files will have a `tmp-` prefix when they are converted to avoid the works being overwritten.
+You need to manually compare each `tmp-*.py` file with the old `*.py` files and then apply the changes yourself.

 > You can use a diff tool like `nvim -d` or `vimdiff`
 >
-> P.S: I know nothing about vscode but I'm sure you can find one there ;)
+> VSCode has a GUI tool for this (`Select for compare`),
+> you are just one Google search away from it ;)

 ## Dependencies